We're Honestly Shocked At How Expensive It Is To Be A Wedding Guest

 Advertisement

-Gifts: Guests spend $118 on a wedding gift on average, according to the study; attendants spend $177.
+Gifts: Guests spend £90 on a wedding gift on average, according to the study; attendants spend £136.
 But The Knot advises (and we agree) that you can definitely curb your gift spending by sticking to the couple's registry and buying early.
-Since about 46% of registry items are in that sweet under-$50 range, make sure to look up their website early — before only the expensive stuff is left.
+Since about 46% of registry items are in that sweet under-£50 range, make sure to look up their website early — before only the expensive stuff is left.
 Also, consider group gifting; sites like Zola make it easy to go in on a gift with other guests without doing any planning.

 Travel & Hotels: The Knot reports that 25% of couples get married in a state other than where they currently live.
 So it makes sense that 37% of guests require travel and accommodations.
-On average, guests spend $321 on travel and $322 on accommodations.
-Of attendants, 68% require travel and hotels (and this is not including those destination bachelor and bachelorette parties — that is a whole other story), spending an average of $342 on travel and $293 on hotels.
+On average, guests spend £247 on travel and £248 on accommodation.
+Of attendants, 68% require travel and hotels (and this is not including those destination bachelor and bachelorette parties — that is a whole other story), spending an average of £264 on travel and £226 on hotels.
 You can cut down travel costs by taking advantage of miles and rewards, and setting up a flight alert on a site like AirFareWatchdog or SkyScanner to track prices, as CNN Money suggests.
 As far as hotels go, remember that the wedding block is not necessarily the cheapest option.
 Use an app like Hotel Tonight to find cheap rates at nice hotels last-minute.

 Advertisement